worldyne/dsc-1-12-10-holdout-validation-seattle-ds-career-040119/README.md

 This method performs random sampling on the data so there is no order to the output you see above.
 This is a best approach to avoid any bias in the splitting process.

-In the following lab, we shall apply the split on the walmart dataset to validate our findings.
+In the following lab, we will apply the split on the Walmart dataset to validate our findings.

 ## Summary

-In this lesson, we learnt about the hold out validation technique as a way to validate our fitted models.
-Later we shall see the shortcomings of this basic approach and also how to use more advanced validation techniques like cross validation and k-fold cross validation etc.
+In this lesson, we learned about the hold out validation technique as a way to validate our fitted models.
+Later we will see the shortcomings of this basic approach and also how to use more advanced validation techniques like cross validation and k-fold cross validation etc.